theneva/dissertation/src/components/interview-results.md

 Finally, the team points to a need for automatic scaling, although they do not consider it a _requirement_ for the new Deployment Strategy.

 The number one factor for selecting a Deployment Strategy is that it must increase developer productivity.
-FINN exclusively develops their own in-house solution, and this may not be a requirement seen in another context, such as consulting.
-However, developer productivity is proportional to FINN's value to the end users, and thus revenue.
+FINN.no exclusively develops their own in-house solution, and this may not be a requirement seen in another context, such as consulting.
+However, developer productivity is proportional to FINN.no's value to the end users, and thus revenue.

 The team recognises that automation requires automated testing, and enforces a strict requirement that the Deployment Strategy facilitates various types of automated testing, including unit tests and integration tests.
 It would be interesting to see how Docker is utilised in this regard, as Docker seems to allow setting up a "private" test environment, which was also mentioned in the interview with Reise.